Release date: Thursday 28 March 2013

 Walking nature’s tightrope – UK charity turns spotlight on leading players that have changed the natural world

-This year marks the 20th anniversary of the Whitley Awards – an international competition, first held in 1994 and often dubbed ‘the Green Oscars’, because it celebrates the extraordinary achievements of some of the world’s leading conservationists working in developing countries.
+This year marks the 20th anniversary of the Whitley Awards – an international competition, first held in 1994 and often referred to by others as ‘the Green Oscars’, because it celebrates the extraordinary achievements of some of the world’s leading conservationists working in developing countries.

 Over the past two decades, 160 conservation leaders working in more than 70 countries have received a total of over £7 million from theUKbased charity, the Whitley Fund for Nature (WFN).
 The Whitley Awards provide financial support, practical advice and training, as well as the oxygen of publicity to promote award winners’ efforts to protect the fragility of the natural world and build a better future both for wildlife and for people.